Can the Waymo Open Motion Dataset Support Realistic Behavioral Modeling? A Validation Study with Naturalistic Trajectories: Intersection Discharge Headway Analysis

 In WOMD, we compare the smoothed trajectories to the map geometry file.
 First, we extract the through-movement lanes upstream of the intersections and identify vehicles that are on those at the first data collection time step.
 Since the center line of each lane is represented by densely spaced Cartesian coordinates, we map the location of these vehicles onto the closest centerline point and sort them based on their distances to the end of the through-movement lane.
 Then, we use whether the most downstream vehicle is initially stopped as an indicator to determine the signal state and discard all through-movement vehicles where the first vehicle is initially moving.
 Finally, we iterate over the initially-stopped vehicles and obtain the time when their front bumper passes through the stop-line.
 The vehicles' front bumper locations can be obtained from the center locations, length, and direction of travel.
-If any of the following conditions are met, we discard that vehicle and upstream vehicles in the queue:
+If any of the following conditions are met, we discard that vehicle and upstream vehicles in the queue: (i) the vehicle never passes the stop line due to a data collection error, for example, some vehicles may not be consistently identified in the dataset, and (ii) the vehicle makes a turn after passing the stop line; this can be determined by extracting the next lane of the vehicle.